ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 There are some employed people who do not receive a W2 or 1099, often for "under the table" work.
 This phenomenon might be easiest to include in the simulation as these individuals would not have a listed employer despite having an income.
 I chose to have all those that have an employer listed receive a W2/1099.
 #.
 Many workers might have multiple jobs simultaneously and receive multiple forms.
 This is not included in the current model.
 #.
 Elderly people can still have to file taxes based on social security payments, but would likely not have an employer in our model.
+#.
+GQ simulants can "borrow" an SSN from anyone else in their GQ.
+This adds more variation than would be expected in real life.
+As it will increase the PRL challenge, we have accepted this as a reasonable limitation.

 1040 Form
 '''''''''